-Are Student-Athletes Covered by University Insurance?
+Are College Athletes Covered by Insurance?

 The role of the student-athlete has come under a lot of scrutiny in the past few years.
 Questions about whether they should receive payment have been near the top.
 There is a related question as well, because it has quite a bit to do with money.
 In an arena where injuries, large or small, are very common, who pays the cost of the medical treatment?
 Is it the school or the student-athlete?
 SquarePeg Insurance Solutions, which offers college athlete insurance comparison services, has shared some details.